 In the 1960s, far from civilisation and regular roads, stripped down desert bikes based on Triumph twins and fitted with high level exhausts, dirt bike tyres and suspension were being used for hard recreational fun and competition on tough terrain.
 The Scrambler takes its inspiration from these custom bikes.

-They were highly competitive and most famously were used by Hollywood superstar Steve McQueen for pleasure and in full competition.
-Including the 1964 International Six Day Trial (ISDT) in East Germany.
+They were highly competitive and most famously were used by Hollywood superstar Steve McQueen for pleasure and in full competition, including the 1964 International Six Day Trial (ISDT) in East Germany.
+We built the Scrambler to evoke that spirit of freedom and escape, carefree times when all you needed was a bike and somewhere to ride.

 Just as desert racers and enduro riders in the 1960s took Triumph twins and personalised them for off-road fun and competition, we started out with the standard Bonneville and modified it to achieve the classic Scrambler look.
 At the same time we studied closely the original Triumph TR6C Trophy Special from the late 1960s, the bike which inspired the Scrambler's high level exhausts.